-giving children opportunities to reflect on their experiences; to meditate on life's big questions and to consider giving children opportunities to respond to all of this; to do something creative as a means of expressing, applying and further developing their thoughts and convictions.
-In this they are learning to live by putting into action what they are coming to believe and value.
+giving children opportunities to reflect on their experiences; to meditate on life's big questions and to consider some possible answers.
+In this they are learning from life by exploring their own insights and perspectives and those of others.

 DOORS: